qltd/SwiftBio/wp-content/plugins/magic-liquidizer-responsive-table/readme.txt

 == Description ==

-A simple and lightweight Wordpress plugin that converts HTML TABLE to become responsive.
-It's a Responsive Web Design (RWD) that you must have for your responsive web development.
-HTML `tables` can cause overflow or overlaps in small screens or when dragging your browser to minimizing it for mobile screens simulation especially when the table contains large contents such as texts and images.
+A simple and lightweight Wordpress plugin that transforms your normal HTML table into mobile responsive table.
+It's a must have Responsive Web Design (RWD) tool for developing your website.
+Page tables may overlap in small screens or when dragging your browser to minimizing it for mobile screens simulation especially when the table contains large contents such as texts and images.
 So this is your solution!

-`Magic Liquidizer Responsive Table plugin` - is just one of many features of <a href="http://www.innovedesigns.com/wordpress/plugin/magic-liquidizer-instant-responsive-web-design-plugin-for-wordpress/">Magic Liquidizer</a> for a complete Responsive Web Design solution such as images, texts, forms, tables, navigation menu, and other HTML elements.
+Magic Liquidizer Responsive Table plugin - is just one of many features of <a href="http://www.innovedesigns.com/wordpress/plugin/magic-liquidizer-instant-responsive-web-design-plugin-for-wordpress/">Magic Liquidizer</a> for a complete Responsive Web Design solution such as images, texts, forms, tables, navigation menu, and other HTML elements.

-Basically the demonstration link below is where Magic Liquidizer plugin installed, minus anything else, just observe the Responsive Table function.
-See <a href="http://demo.innovedesigns.com/wordpress/?page_id=24">DEMO</a>.
+The demonstration link below is where Magic Liquidizer plugin used, minus anything else, just observe the Responsive Table function.
+See it in action by following this <a href="http://www.innovedesigns.com/wordpress/magic-liquidizer-responsive-table-rwd-you-must-have-wp-plugin/">DEMO</a>.

 If you like this plugin, good ratings is much appreciated.